Export Control

 The PI of the project is responsible for the compliance of her/ his project members with these terms and for the truthfulness of their statements (see also Terms of Use).

-When changes to the sanctions map occur due to political decisions and countries are now under an embargo, or if embargoes are withdrawn, we will update the respective database in the project portal.
-This update has an immediate effect on the computing access and potential limitations.
+When changes to the sanctions map occur due to political decisions and additional countries are placed under embargo, or if embargoes are lifted, we will update the respective database in the Project Portal.
+This update has an immediate effect on access to compute resources in general and other potential limitations (like use of GPUs).

-For further information please contact the export control position at your institution.
-For employees of the Georg August University of Göttingen it is the Law and Foundation Department.
+Please contact the export control position at your institution for more information.
+For employees of the Georg August University of Göttingen, this is the Law and Foundation Department.

 Support